Status: High Risk of Conversion

 Future: Our Collective Goal

-The Sierra Cascade Land Trust Council envisions a future for the region where we have balanced and sustainable ecological and economic health locally and for statewide stakeholders.
+The Sierra Cascade Land Trust Council envisions a future for the region where we have sustainable ecological and economic health locally, and for downstream statewide stakeholders.

 - Vital statewide water resources are restored, sustained and permanently protected